-In term of the composite Scheme of Arrangement between Reliance Natural Resources Limited (RNRL) and Reliance Power Limited (R Power) and others, as sanctioned by the Honorable High Court of Judicature at Bombay vide order dated October 15, 2010, inter alia 45% non-operating participating interest in CBM block KG(E)-CBM-2005/III, was vested into the Company.
+In term of the composite Scheme of Arrangement between Reliance Natural Resources Limited (RNRL) and Reliance Power Limited (R Power) and others, as sanctioned by the Honorable High Court of Judicature at Bombay vide Order dated October 15, 2010, inter alia 45% non-operating participating interest in CBM block KG(E)-CBM-2005/III, was vested into the Company.
 The Consortium led by RNRL with Geopetrol International Inc. (Operator) and Reliance Infrastructure Limited was awarded the CBM block under 3rd round of CBM bidding in 2006 by Ministry of Petroleum and Natural Gas (MoPNG), Government of India.
 The Block KG(E) covers an area of 735 square kilometers and is situated in the State of Andhra Pradesh.

 The consortium experienced inordinate delays in Government clearances, non receipt of Petroleum Exploration License (PEL) for more than 5 years and consequently relinquished its rights in respect of the block at Kothagudem, Andhra Pradesh vide letter dated February 6, 2013.
-The consortium vide letter dated November 21, 2013 communicated to Directorate General of Hydrocarbons (DGH) / MoPNG that the abnormal delays has made it impossible for the consortium to pursue performance under the contract Under these circumstances, the contract is not effective and became incapable of being executed and that the consortium has no further obligations with respect to the said CBM Block.
+The consortium vide letter dated November 21, 2013 communicated to Directorate General of Hydrocarbons (DGH) / MoPNG that the abnormal delays has made it impossible for the consortium to pursue performance under the contract.
+Under these circumstances, the contract is not effective and became incapable of being executed and that the consortium has no further obligations with respect to the said CBM Block.
 Govt. of India notified "Policy Framework for Early Monetization of Coal Bed Methane" on 11th April, 2017.
 Policy allows exit option if delay in grant of PEL exceeds two (2) years from the State Government.
 Consortium has submitted request on 7th June 2017 for approval of exit option due to inordinate (more than 5 years) delays in receiving grant of PEL.
 DGH on October 31, 2017 conveyed relinquishment of the block.
-The consortium does not envisage any liability related to unfinished work programme.
+Further vide letter dated December 03, 2018 DGH accepted relinquishment without any liability towards cost of unfinished work in this block.